Kingdom of Tungning: Trade war with the Dutch

-On 9 July 1656, a junk flying Zheng's flag arrived at Fort Zeelandia.
+On 9 July 1656, a junk flying Koxinga's flag arrived at Fort Zeelandia.
 It carried an edict instructed to be handed over to the Chinese leaders of Taiwan.
-Zheng wrote that he was angry with the Dutch but since Chinese people lived in Taiwan, he would allow them to trade on the Chinese coast for 100 days so long as only Taiwanese products were sold.
+Koxinga wrote that he was angry with the Dutch but since Chinese people lived in Taiwan, he would allow them to trade on the Chinese coast for 100 days so long as only Taiwanese products were sold.
 The Dutch confiscated the letter but the damage had been done.
 Chinese merchants who depended on trade of foreign wares began leaving with their families.
-Zheng made good on his edict and confiscated a Chinese junk from Tayouan trading pepper in Xiamen, causing Chinese merchants to abort their trade voyages.
-A Chinese official arrived in Tayouan carrying a document with Zheng's seal demanding to inspect all the junks in Tayouan and their cargoes.
+Koxinga made good on his edict and confiscated a Chinese junk from Tayouan trading pepper in Xiamen, causing Chinese merchants to abort their trade voyages.
+A Chinese official arrived in Tayouan carrying a document with Koxinga's seal demanding to inspect all the junks in Tayouan and their cargos.
 It referred to the Chinese in Taiwan as his subjects.
 Chinese merchants refused to buy the company's foreign wares and even sold their own foreign wares, causing prices to collapse.
 Soon, Tayouan was devoid of junks.

-The embargo imposed by Zheng hurt the company's profits by ending the import of gold, which was the main item used to exchange for company goods in India.
+The embargo imposed by Koxinga hurt the company's profits by ending the import of gold, which was the main item used to exchange for company goods in India.
 Chinese merchants in aboriginal villages ran out of goods to trade for aboriginal products.
 Chinese farmers also suffered due to the exodus of Chinese from Taiwan.
 They could not export their rice and sugar and their investments in fields and labor came to nothing.
 By the end of 1656, Chinese farmers were asking for relief from debts to the company and even requested help in the form of guaranteed prices for their goods.

 Many Chinese could barely find food for themselves while students in mission schools ran short of Chinese paper.
 Some company officials believed the embargo to be a prelude to an invasion, while others thought it was to obtain favorable trading privileges with the company.
-The Chinese mostly thought it was due to Dutch depredations on Zheng's junks and that the embargo would not last much longer since it also hurt Zheng's profits.
-The Chinese sent presents and a letter to Zheng urging him to reopen trade to Taiwan but no reply was received.
-The Dutch also sent letters to Zheng through a Chinese intermediary named He Tingbin.
+The Chinese mostly thought it was due to Dutch depredations on Koxinga's junks and that the embargo would not last much longer since it also hurt Koxinga's profits.
+The Chinese sent presents and a letter to Koxinga urging him to reopen trade to Taiwan but no reply was received.
+The Dutch also sent letters to Koxinga through a Chinese intermediary named He Tingbin.